 Capital assets are stated at cost and are defined as assets with an initial individual cost of \$5,000 or more and an estimated useful life of more than one year.
-All capital assets, except construction in progress, if any, are depreciated.
+Donated capital assets are reported at acquisition value in the period donated.
+All capital assets, except work in progress, if any, are depreciated.
 Depreciation is computed on the straight-line method, using asset lives as follows: